vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 extension, which you can install via `pip`.

 There are many other tutorials on Pybind11 online.
 This tutorial focuses specifically on interacting with Numpy / Scipy code.
-Does either of the following apply to you?
+Does any of the following apply to you?

 1. You're writing an app mostly in Scipy / Numpy, but there's one part of your algorithm that doesn't map neatly onto the functions that these libraries provide.